actionutils/create-release-pr/docs/design.md

 - Dry-run logging verification.
 - Unit tests for next-tag computation with/without labels.
 - First run in a repo with no tags.
-- Existing PR present with both success/failure of auto-merge.
+- Existing PR present; verify PR body/title updates on label changes.

 ## Security
 - Use minimum `GITHUB_TOKEN` permissions (explicit permissions block).